PreciousIfeaka/alx-higher_level_programming/0x03-python-data_structures/README.md

-retrieves an element at a given index in a list replaces a list element at a given index prints a list in reverse order
+retrieves an element at a given index in a list replaces a list element at a given index prints a list in reverse order replaces an index in the copy of a list